timonla/blog/diet-review-sep-2020/post.md

 inspiration on a regular basis and feel that most *What I eat in a day* content on social media only shows the glorious parts or is simply not detailed enough.

-I will not put any aditional effort or research into what I am eating during this week.
+I will not put any additional effort or research into what I am eating during this week.
 This, I hope, will give you an idea and some inspiration, what is achievable with very little effort.

 (I will try to put slightly more effort into making the food look appealing in the photos though.)